Mediatek-Cloud/mcs.c/reference/iot_sdk_demo/readme.txt

         strcpy((char *)wifi_config.ap_config.password, "87654321");
         wifi_config.ap_config.password_length = strlen("87654321");
         wifi_config.ap_config.channel = 6;
+        \endcode

-        // Wi-Fi initialization.
+      - Wi-Fi initialization.
+        \code
         wifi_init(&config, NULL);

-  - Connect the board to PC with a serial port cable.
+        \endcode
-  - Build the example project and download the binary file to the HDK.
+  - Build the example project with the command "./build.sh mt7687_hdk iot_sdk_demo" from the SDK root folder and download the binary file to the LinkIt 7687 HDK.
+  - Connect your board to the PC with a micro-USB cable.
   - Reboot the HDK, the console will show "FreeRTOS Running" message to indicate the HDK is booting up.
     - Use a handheld device or a laptop computer to connect to the access point 'iot_ap'.
-On the HDK console, the IP address assigned to the handheld device or laptop is shown below.
+On the HDK console, the IP address assigned to the handheld device or laptop is: [DHCPD:DBG]lease_ip:10.10.10.2 */

-        [DHCPD:DBG]lease_ip:10.10.10.2
+/**
+ * @}
+ * @}
  * @}
  */